erpajarillo/tech-tests/README.md

 # Tech Tests
-Different Tech Tests done by myself in different interview processes
+Different Tech Tests done by myself in different interview processes.

-## Login System
+## 1. Login System
 A login system with TypeScript & React creating / using:
  * Backend (Parse Server)
  * Frontend (NextJS 13 Beta)
  * GraphQL to commicate Backend & Frontend

-## Word Finder
+## 2. Word Finder
-Following TDD, create a function to find the longest word in a list from a random string
+Following TDD, create a function to find the longest word in a list from a random string.

+## 3. TS Template
+Simple TypeScript Template.